drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -video.fs 1<br>

 This emulator is available for Windows-x64.<br>
-May require BIOS file to work properly.<br>
+May require BIOS file to work.<br>
 Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).

 ## Atari ST